pytorch/hub/simplenet.md

 SimpleNet models were proposed in "Lets Keep it simple, Using simple architectures to outperform deeper and more complex architectures".
 Here we have the 8 versions of simplenet models, which contains 1.5m, 3.2m, 5.7m and 9.5m parameters respectively.
-Detailed model architectures can be found in Table 1.
+Detailed model architectures can be found in Table 1 and Table 2.
 Their 1-crop errors on imagenet dataset with pretrained models are listed below.

-### m2 variants:
+The m2 variants

 |      Model structure       | Top-1 errors   | Top-5 errors |
 | :------------------------- | :-----------:  | :-----------:|